 One of the three macronutrients that supplies energy to the body.

 For people with diabetes or at risk of developing diabetes, using the glycemic index to choose foods is one way to help manage your blood sugar.
-Read on for more information about this scale.

 Buying bread was once a simple task.
 But today the number of selections can be overwhelming and not all breads are created equal.